-- considered as "participants" of the said programmes.
+- programmes.
 These participation certificates are not any qualification recognized by law. - Such participants are also not considered as students of IIM.
 Services provided by IIMs as an educational institution to such participants is not exempt from GST and GST is payable on the same 16.